WDVD: Beautiful music (1971–1982)

-Top 40 (1982-1986)
+Top 40 (1982–1986)

 In June 1982, Billboard Magazine reported that WJR-FM's owner, Capital Cities Communications, had hired consultant Mike Joseph to implement his widely successful "Hot Hits" format on WJR-FM by the fall of that year, taking note of the success the format was having in Philadelphia (WCAU-FM) and in Chicago (WBBM-FM).
-In July 1982, WJR-FM applied to the Federal Communications Commission (FCC) for a call letter change to WHYT.
-The call letter change was approved on August 16, 1982; as such, despite efforts by the airstaff to prove otherwise, since the change occurred while the old format was still running (claiming the new call letters stood for the "height" their music went), the transition had already begun.
+In July 1982, WJR-FM applied to the Federal Communications Commission (FCC) for a call sign change to WHYT.
+The call sign change was approved on August 16, 1982; as such, despite efforts by the airstaff to prove otherwise, since the change occurred while the old format was still running (claiming the new call letters stood for the "height" their music went), the transition had already begun.

 On September 15, 1982, at 5 p.m., WHYT converted to a new format after one last spin of "Fly Me to the Moon" by Frank Sinatra, followed by the first song of the new format, "You Dropped a Bomb on Me" by The Gap Band.
 "Hot Hits" was a fast-moving, jingle-intensive format that featured a tight rotation of 50 current hits (no recurrent hits or oldies, unless they happened to be featured on currently charting albums).

 The station used the on-air names 96 Now (the same slogan used by WBBM-FM, which still operates on the same frequency in Chicago to this day) and 96 WHYT.
 The "Hot Hits" format in Detroit was a moderate ratings success, but did not approach the popularity that WCAU or WBBM-FM were enjoying with Hot Hits, probably due in part to heavy competition from Detroit's urban contemporary and album rock stations.
 In response, WHYT's CHR format went through several metamorphoses in the next few years, dropping the Mike Joseph format (though they continued to use the slogan "Hot Hits" on the air through 1986) and adopting several different on-air monikers, including WHYT 96 Hit FM, and HitRadio 96 WHYT.
 One of the noteworthy WHYT personalities during this time was Joey Reynolds, who had last worked in Detroit radio at WXYZ-AM eighteen years earlier.